Learn how to pay off student loan debt and explore additional strategies to keep college education affordable.

 If your repayment plan is less than 20 years and you are a recent graduate with tight finances, it may make sense to see if your lender(s) will extend repayment to 30 years, thus lowering your current out-of-pocket expenses.

-Almost every student loan lender (including the Department of Education) has some kind of interest rate discount for people who set up direct deposit.
-Usually it’s around 0.25%.
+Almost every student loan lender (including the Department of Education) has an interest rate discount for people who set up direct deposit.
+Usually, it’s around 0.25%.
 Lenders prefer direct deposit because it increases the likelihood that you’ll make payments on time.
-While 0.25% may seem insignificant, over your loan’s life a 0.25% discount could knock off a big chunk of the interest you’ll pay.
+While 0.25% may seem insignificant, over your loan’s life a 0.25% discount could knock off a significant chunk of the interest you’ll pay.

 If you own a home, since interest rates are now so low, it may be worth taking out an equity loan to pay off student loans, most of which are locked in at 6.8%.
 It’s important to calculate your total interest costs over the life of the new equity loan versus what you would pay for the student loan.

 This article is for informational purposes only.
 Neither New York Life Insurance Company nor its agents provide tax, legal, or accounting advice.
 Please consult your own tax, legal, or accounting professional before making any decisions.